hypersign-protocol/hid-ssi-js-sdk/README.md

 const sdkVc = hsdk.credential(options) // for verifiable credential and presentaion realted const sdkDid = hsdk.did(options) // for did related
 ```

+## Issue

+This sdk is in highly under developement.
+In case you find any bug, kindly report it ASAP.
+Thank You!